It’s time for another mortgage match-up: “Mortgage rate vs. APR”

 You might see something like “fees included in APR” next to the rate.
 Pay attention to what’s actually included.
 The APR also assumes a loan will be paid off at the end of the full term, whether it be 15 or 30 years.

 Most homeowners hold onto their mortgages for a significantly shorter period of time, which will completely throw off the actual APR.
 Additionally, APR is not an effective measure between different products, only like products because of APR’s time dependency.

 Mortgage APR a More Accurate Representation of Loan Cost

-The mortgage APR is basically the true cost of the loan, or at least a bit more accurate than a simple interest rate.
-I’ll explain why with a simple example.
+As noted, the mortgage APR is basically the true cost of the loan, or at least a bit more accurate than a simple interest rate.
+I’ll explain why with a basic example.